wp-plugins/collabpress/readme.txt

 2. Task list view showing active and completed tasks and who is assigned to each
 3. Single task view with comments
 4. Calendar view with tasks and due dates
+5. Shortcode support example

 == Changelog ==

+= 1.1 =
+* Front-end shortcode support using [collabpress]
+* Set user level to view shortcode front-end
+* File uploads on projects, task lists, tasks, and comments
+* New CollabPress overview widget
+* New setting to clear the activity log
+* Limit number of users displayed
+* New view all users page
+* Various bug fixes

 = 1.0 =
 * Complete rebuild using custom post types